 Learning to watch the breath and stay in the moment can improve concentration and help you interact with others more mindfully.
 If you suffer from PMT, mindfulness techniques can help empower you with the tools to ride the emotional wave of your monthly cycle more smoothly and restorative postures can help alleviate physical discomfort.

 Yoga can help to still the fluctuations of the mind.
 In other words, it slows down the repetitive and often negative mental patterns of frustration, regret, anger, fear, and desire that can cause stress.
 And since stress is implicated in so many health problems, from migraines and insomnia to high blood pressure and hypertension, if you practice how to quiet your mind and disassociate with incessant mental chatter, you’ll actually improve your health and chances at a longer, healthier life.

 Too many of us suffer from chronic low self-esteem.
 If you handle this negatively and harm your body or sabotage yourself, you may pay the price with poor health physically, mentally, and spiritually.
 If you take a positive approach like practicing yoga and meditation, you’ll begin to sense and experience a feeling of wholeness and being totally ok with yourself.
 A regular practice of self-inquiry generates feelings of gratitude, empathy, and forgiveness, as well as a sense that you’re part of something bigger.

 Here are 5 simple tips that you can start practicing today:

-- Enjoy the journey – life is a long and winding road and no that no effort on the path is ever wasted!
+5. Enjoy the journey – life is a long and winding road and knows that no effort on the path is ever wasted!